scezumin/skullgirls-replays-helper/README.md

-#### _Delete, defragment, and annotate the Skullgirls replays files without breaking the brittle file structure -- even while Skullgirls is running._
+#### _Delete, defragment, and annotate the Skullgirls replays files without breaking the brittle file structure._
+You can run this when Skullgirls is not running, or while you're browsing your replays, or at any time if you have no deletions pending.
+However, don't try to delete files if you intend to play some more games, or you'll end up with gaps in your replays directory, which is basically a death sentence on being able to access replays since I haven't coded that part of the defragging.

 ## PRE-REQUISITES
 You're gonna need Python 3.
 Go install the latest one.

 # GETTING STARTED
 First, make a `preferences.py` file, based on the `preferences_TEMPLATE.py`, and fill it out with the values corresponding to your Steam name, your own computer, and your own, well, preferences.